utdata/icj-project-template/README.md

 ### Prose macro

-There is a "prose" macro that can loop multiple paragraphs of text that have been created using [freeform arrays in ArchieML](http://archieml.org/#freeform-arrays).
+There is a "prose" macro that can loop through multiple paragraphs of text that have been created using [freeform arrays in ArchieML](http://archieml.org/#freeform-arrays).
 To use this feature on a page, you need the following in your page:

 ```html
 {% from '_macros/prose.njk' import prose %}